JetBrains/teamcity-documentation/topics/how-to.md

 ## Estimate the Number of Required Build Agents

-There are no precise data and the number of required build agents depends a lot on the server usage pattern, type of builds, team size, commitment of the team to CI process, etc.
+There are no precise data and the number of required build agents depends a lot on the server usage pattern, type of builds, team size, commitment of the team to CI process, and so on.
 The best way is to start with the default 3 agents and see how that plays with the projects configured, then estimate further based on that.

 You might want to increase the number of agents when you see:
 * builds waiting for an idle agent in the build queue;
-* more changes included into each build than you find comfortable (e.g. for build failures analysis);
+* more changes included into each build than you find comfortable (for example, for build failures analysis);
 * necessity for different environments.
 We've seen patterns of having an agent per each 20 build configurations (types of builds).
-Or a build agent per 1\-2 developers.
+Or a build agent per 1-2 developers.

 See also [notes](#Estimate+Hardware+Requirements+for+TeamCity) on maximum supported number of agents.
+{product="tc"}

 ## Setup TeamCity in Replication/Clustering Environment
+{product="tc"}

 It is possible to add a [secondary TeamCity node](configuring-secondary-node.md) to ensure high availability and offload some operations from the main server.
 All nodes need to be connected to the same [`TeamCity Data Directory`](teamcity-data-directory.md) and the database.